Natasha Campbell-McBride MD

 Dr. Campbell-McBride graduated with Honours as a Medical Doctor in 1984 from Bashkir Medical University in Russia.
 In the following years she gained a Postgraduate MMedSci Degree in Neurology.

 After practising for five years as a Neurologist and three years as a Neurosurgeon she started a family and moved to the UK.
 Fairly shortly after that her son was diagnosed autistic, which prompted an intensive study into causes and treatments of autism.
 It was during this time that Dr. Campbell-McBride developed her theories on the relationship between neurological disorders and nutrition, and completed a second Postgraduate Degree in Human Nutrition at Sheffield University, UK.
+She practices in the UK as a nutritionist and not as a medical doctor.

 In 2004 she has published her first book Gut And Psychology Syndrome.
 Natural Treatment Of Autism, ADHD, Dyslexia, Dyspraxia, Depression And Schizophrenia where she explores the connection between the patient's physical state and brain function.
 The book gives full details of the GAPS Nutritional Protocol, highly successful in treating patients with learning disabilities and other mental problems.